Clockmender/My-AN-Nodes/README.md

 That new directory should contain an empty file named \_init_\.py - create this with any text editor or copy one from another AN directory.

 Have fun and mail me clockmender@icloud.com with any questions.
-Operation is fairly intuitive, but be aware that the MIDI nodes require MIDI files in CSV format, not generic MIDI - search the web for a good converter - there are several out there, but this is the one i use:
+Operation is fairly intuitive, but be aware that the MIDI nodes require MIDI files in CSV format, not generic MIDI - search the web for a good converter - there are several out there, but this is the one I use:

 http://www.fourmilab.ch/webtools/midicsv/

-Comments will be gratefully received, along with improvement/enahncement suggestions.
+Comments will be gratefully received, along with improvement/enhancement suggestions.

 Cheers, Clock.